 In saying that, I can tell you what works for me so this is what I do:

 Feel free to make appropriate marks along the length of the line so you know the subject will fit.
 It is hard to complete a whole subject in 30 seconds so don't fret about that, acknowledge it and move on to the next one.
-The images here show a couple of my early attempts that I'd really rather hide but if it helps you somehow, I am happy.
+The images here show a couple of my early attempts that I'd really rather hide but if it helps you somehow, that's all that matters.

 Don't be afraid to go over lines to find the true form.
 Eventually, your pencil will concede and find the correct lines.
 It may take a while but you soon dictate who is boss in this experiment.